 - For really thin slices (3mm), it is easiest to use the slicer function on a food processor or Kitchen Aid.
 Alternatively, you could use a mandolin or, if if you have brilliant knife skills and a fair bit of patience, you could slice them by hand.
 That might make this dish too annoying to make frequently though!

-- The slicer attachment I use is this Kitchen Aid attachment (see in the photo below).
+- The slicer attachment I use is this Kitchen Aid attachment (see in the photo below)(paid affiliate link).
 You literally just attach it to the top of the kitchen aid and then pop the potatoes in.
 It takes seconds to chop a kg of potatoes into perfect 3mm slices and it’s easy to wash up too!

 These vegan boulangère potatoes are the perfect accompaniment to a Sunday roast or my hearty vegan stew.